KamWithK/exSTATic/README.md

 **NOTE:** Chrome and Firefox have ever so different Manifest V3 implementations, so require different Manifest files and so are build separately

-Make sure to start by having all the correct packages installed - `npm install` Each time you make a change run `npm run build` (this will take 2x longer since a separate Firefox and Chrome build are generated, this could potentially be improved by building once and copying everything apart from the manifest file over sometime in the future)
+Make sure to start by having all the correct packages installed - `npm install` Each time you make a change run `npm run build`

+**NOTE**: Specify your browser for faster build times, i.e. `npm run build -- firefox`

 To have live browser extension updates:
 * **Firefox** - `npm run web-ext-firefox -- run`